 Montgomery Clift died suddenly, right before he was to be in a big studio film, "Reflections in a Golden Eye" with Elizabeth Taylor who had put her salary up as collateral, as a promise that he would be reliable and show up for filming.
 Montgomery accepted a role in the European film, "The Defector", to prove to the studio and to Elizabeth that he could be a reliable actor.

-Restorations of historical buildings can act like an environmental trigger that activates former spirit people who were residents, owners, employees and guests.
+Restorations of historical buildings can act like an environmental trigger that activate former spirit people who were residents, owners, employees and guests.
 They are drawn back to the place that they loved while alive.
 This is especially true of spirits who were troubled in life, and are now restless as spirits.
 They try to remember their good times there.

 ( The Biltmore Hotel * Gold Hill Hotel * Menger Hotel * Geiser Grand Hotel )